How InboxPolicy's Free 72-Hour Re-Verification Cache Works

 By Aria Pramesi, founder of InboxPolicy · Updated July 4, 2026

 InboxPolicy caches every fresh verification for 72 hours.
-Re-verifying the same email inside that window returns from_cache instead of running SMTP checks again, and it costs 0 credits.
+An eligible re-check of the same normalized address and strictness inside that window with force_refresh: false returns from_cache instead of running SMTP checks again, and it costs 0 credits.
 After 72 hours the cache expires and the next check runs fresh at the normal $0.01 per-call rate.

 What triggers a cache hit?

 InboxPolicy caches every fresh verification result for 72 hours.
-The cache key is the email address.
-Submit that same address again inside the 72-hour window and the API returns from_cache in the response instead of re-running SMTP checks, and the call bills 0 credits.
+The cache key includes the normalized email address and strictness.
+Submit the same normalized address with the same strictness inside the 72-hour window and leave force_refresh false and the API returns from_cache in the response instead of re-running SMTP checks, and the call bills 0 credits.

-What comes back is the original decision, unchanged: the action, the confidence score, and the SMTP evidence, just flagged as served from cache rather than freshly checked.
+What comes back is the original decision, unchanged: the action, the confidence score, and the normalized signals, just flagged as served from cache rather than freshly checked.

 Why does this matter for agents re-validating lists before every send?